swatantrasinha/docker/README.md

  - mailhog in some port
 <br />
 So, usually in real world for an application - we would need multiple containers with separate configuration and running on specific port <br />
-one way is to put command somewhere and keep executing one after other but that has difficulty in getting which container has dependency on other etc <br />
+one way is to p
+ut command somewhere and keep executing one after other but that has difficulty in getting which container has dependency on other etc <br />

 To overcome these we have <b> docker-compose </b> where we write configurations for multiple containers <br />
 Below 2 commands are used once docker-compose.yml file is created: